ErichDonGubler/git-assembler/README.rst

 rules to whatever makes you work better.
 I adapt my rules according to what branches I'm working on and remove them when I'm done.

-Also, just because you can rebase everything it doesn't mean you should.
+Also, just because you can rebase everything, it doesn't mean you should.
 Pushed-state aside, you can still work with plain merges and rebase just once for cleanup.
 Or mix the two methods by intervening manually.

 In contrast to other similar tools, ``git-assembler`` is stateless and doesn't care what you do or did to get to the current repository state.

+Not all branch layouts that can be defined with ``git-assembler`` make sense (or work at all).

 Advanced topics